node-formidable/formidable/Readme.md

 ```javascript
 form.maxFieldsSize = 2 * 1024 * 1024;
 ```
-Limits the amount of memory a field (not file) can allocate in bytes.
+Limits the amount of memory all fields together (except files) can allocate in bytes.
 If this value is exceeded, an `'error'` event is emitted.
 The default size is 2MB.